Mount Apo Diaries: The Sublime Journey To The Top

 Jen was, by far, one of the most prepared and well-conditioned hikers on this Mount Apo team.

-But, like life, shit happens on the trails.
+But, like life, bad things happens on the trails.

 No matter how prepared you are, nature and life will find a way to test your fortitude and mental strength.